Skip to the main content.

 Meeting environmental, social, and governance (ESG) goals is no longer a box-ticking exercise.
 Studies show that high ESG-rated businesses often outpace competitors in terms of value and growth.

-However, there is much debate surrounding what ESG even is, and who or what judges the ESG credibility of a business.
+However, there is much debate surrounding what ESG even is, and who or what judges the ESG credibility of a business:

-Who defines environmental and social responsibility, and how can we ensure businesses are genuine in their ESG practices?
-How can we separate authenticity from greenwashing?
+• How can we ensure businesses are genuine in their ESG practices?

-B Lab is attempting to resolve these issues.
 Founded in 2006, B Lab is a non-profit organisation and movement that provides “B Corp Certification” to businesses demonstrating their social and environmental performance.

 So, what does becoming a B Corp mean?
 And what's the benefit?